 PLEASE NOTE: Your airline ticket will need to be issued Home/CMN and return RAK/Home.
 Also, Betty likes to arrive a day early to get over jet lag.
-She invites you to do the same which would mean departing February 15, landing the 16.
+She invites you to do the same which would mean departing October 31, landing November 1.
 If you like she will take those on a brief photo walk to a market close by (additional night hotel stay estimated $250 single/$290 double).

 You will be transferred from the airport to the hotel upon arrival.
 Those that arrive in time will have an interior tour at 2PM inside the King Hassan II Mosque.
 Followed by additional photography outside the mosque, in later afternoon, evening light.
 North of the medina and rising up on a point above the Atlantic Ocean, the mosque is the largest religious monument in the world after Mecca.
 King Hassan II Mosque, building cost estimated at $750 million, is entirely funded by citizen donations.
 It was completed in 1993, after 6000 Moroccan craftsmen worked on it day and night for five years.
 Enjoy your welcome dinner after the photo shoot.
 Overnight CASABLANCA.
 (D)